federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing_V3.md

 - Extracts current date.
 - Calculates time since last time tool processed.
 Default setting is 1 day and is accessed in published parameter TIME_FILTER_DAYS.
 - Tests for new records by comparing record_publish_date attribute against time calculated in DateTimeCalculator.
-- Creates 'Method' attribute with value 'Insert' for all new records.
+- Creates 'method' attribute with value 'Insert' is created for all new records to facilitate correct XML Formatting for later PyCSW insertion.
 - After new records are filtered, tests remainder for updated records by comparing record_last_modified attribute against time calculated in DateTimeCalculator.
-- Creates 'Method' attribute 'Update' for all updated records.
+- Creates 'method' attribute 'Update' for all updated records to facilitate correct XML Formatting for later PyCSW insertion.
 - Outputs the TOTAL_RECORDS_COUNT, NEW_RECORDS_COUNT and UPDATED_RECORDS_COUNT to the NOTIFY_UPDATE transformer.
-- Data is output to the Resource Name Tester section.
+- Data is output to the Attribute Cleanup section.

-###### Resource Name Tester

-This section tests for a resource URL and verifies that each resource URL has a corresponding resource name.
-If a corresponding resource name is not found, a generic name, 'BC Data Link' is inserted to the resource name attribute.

-###### Excess Attribute Removal
+###### Attribute Cleanup

 This section performs the following tasks:

+- Python script places resource{}.description in resource{}.name where resource{}.name is missing.
-- Removes out of scope attributes.
+- Removes out-of-scope attributes from datasets.
+- Sets all null or empty attributes as 'missing'.
-- Output is directed to the AWS_TRANSLATE transformer.
+- Data is direceted to the transformer OUTPUT port.

+##### BC_WMS_FORMATTER

 ## Manitoba